mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 ```

 ```
-For reasons not completely understood, springers evolved from a four- limbed form.
+For reasons not completely understood, springers evolved from a four-limbed form.
 Each limb evolved into two, the upper portion shortening almost into non-existence.
 Silk is excreted by glands in the upper chest area, which is hairless to prevent tangling.
 Two modified 'thumbs' are used to draw silk from the glands and manipulate a web.
 The silk produced is